Modifying Legal Custody in California

 What if a parent can show there has been a significant change of circumstances?

 Does that automatically mean the judge will modify legal custody?
 No. The judge still has to conduct a "best interest" analysis.
-Right about now we could bore you to death by quoting one Family Code after another but we are not going to do that to you.
-Just know "best interest" is focused on the child's health, education and general welfare.
-We also like to throw safety in there because we think that is pretty important when assessing what is best for a child.
+Right about now, we could bore you to death by quoting one Family Code after another, but we are not going to do that to you.
+Just know that "best interest" is focused on the child's health, education, and general welfare.
+We also like throwing safety in there because we think that is important when assessing what is best for a child.

 What are common scenarios where a parent may seek a modification of legal custody?